ThanhCorn/ThanhCorn/README.md

 - 👨‍💻 All of my projects are available at [github](github)

+- ⚡ Fun fact: My last name is Ngô, in VietNam Ngô = corn so my name is Thanhcorn also means Thành Ngô 😄😄

 - 💬 Ask me about **react, html, css, javascript**

 - 📫 How to reach me **nnnt10122000@gmail.com**